Alaska, Discovering

 9. Saw beautiful fall colors in Willow Knik

 The colors!!
-It is still amazing to think how we won the ‘fall color jackpot’ during our Alaska trip which was Sept 13-21.
-The varying colors really showed the depth and distance of the trees.
+It is still amazing to think that we won the ‘fall color jackpot’ during our Alaska trip, which was Sept 13-21.
+The varying colors showed the depth and distance of the trees.

 Chasing Fall Colors in Alaska